Press enter or spacebar to select a desired language.

 Circulation Periods

 Materials may be borrowed from the collection for differing periods, depending on the material type and patron's status.
-Patrons may renew their books -- borrowed from the library collection.
+Patrons may renew their books borrowed from the library collection.
 See the guide for more help.

-EZBorrow/ILL books need to be renewed by library staff.
+EZ Borrow/ILL books need to be renewed by library staff.
 Contact us for assistance.

 BOOKS

-Faculty 90 days, unlimited number of books, 1 renewal
+Faculty, Staff 90 days, unlimited number of books, 1 renewal

 MEDIA

-DVDs 1 week, limit of 3 total media items, no renewals
+DVDs 7 days, limit of 10 total media items, no renewals

-Board Games 1 week, limit of 3 total media items, no renewals
+Board Games 7 days, limit of 10 total media items, no renewals

-• Patrons may check out 3 non-book media of each type (3 DVDs, 3 CDs, etc.).
+• Patrons may check out 10 non-book media of each type (10 DVDs, 10 Audiobooks, etc.).

 • Media are available to current students, staff, and faculty only -- no outside borrowers.

-• Media are not available for interlibrary loan--either lending or borrowing.
+• Media are not available for Interlibrary loan -- either lending or borrowing.

-RESERVE MATERIALS
+COURSE RESERVE MATERIALS

 • Materials must stay in the library, and can only be checked out for 3 hours.

-• Available to students and faculty only.
+• Available to students, staff, and faculty only.

 Patron Fines for Overdue Materials